Wage Garnishment in Kansas

 Upsolve Member Experiences

 Once the court orders a garnishment against your earnings, you and your employer will be notified.
-You’ll receive a copy of the Order of Garnishment and a Notice to Judgment Debtor that explains your rights and how to challenge the wage garnishment.
+You’ll receive a copy of the order of garnishment.
+You'll also get a notice to judgment debtor that explains your rights and how to challenge the wage garnishment.

 Kansas Exemptions